-CIP Numbers: 1646041201 Program Length: 60 Credit Hours SOC Code(s): 11-9021, 13-1051 to Rule 6A-14.030 (4) F.A.C., for the minimum amount of general education coursework required in the Associate of Science (AS) e.
-At the completion of this program, the student will be able to: 01.0 Demonstrate effective communication, both orally and in writingThe student will be able to: 01.01 Demonstrate how to sketch basic plan details in order to communicate with subcontractors and other professionals.
+CIP Numbers: 1646041201

+Program Length: 60 Credit Hours

+SOC Code(s): 11-9021, 13-1051

+At the At the completion of this program, the student will be able to: 01.0 Demonstrate effective communication, both orally and in writingThe student will be able to: 01.01 Demonstrate how to sketch basic plan details in order to communicate with subcontractors and other professionals.
 01.02 Create written communications appropriate to the construction discipline.
 01.03 Understand appropriate communication channels for construction projects.
 01.04 Utilize understandable means of oral communication appropriate to the construction discipline.
 01.05 Develop effective working relationships with others.
 01.06 Prepare business correspondence, memos and reports.
 01.07 Compose clear and concise oral and written reports and presentations appropriate for construction projects.
 01.08 Participate in technical discussions and meetings.
 01.09 Read and understand construction document blueprints and associated drawings, graphs, charts, diagrams and tables commonly used in construction projects.
 01.10 Utilize appropriate discussion, negotiation, conflict resolution and cooperation skills to work with people from a variety of experiences and backgrounds to promote learning in class activities and group work.
 02.0 Interpret drawings and documentsThe student will be able to: 02.01 Interpret technical symbols.
 02.02 Interpret topographical drawings.
 02.03 Interpret aerial photographs and maps.
 02.04 Interpret civil, site and survey drawings.
 02.05 Interpret architectural, structural, mechanical, electrical and plumbing drawings.